vcatalasan/wordpress-templates/wordpress/wp-content/plugins/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.7.14.2 =
+* BUG: Removed the debug call to d($...) that was left in preheaders/checkout.php and would show up when checkout forms were submitted with empty fields.
+(Thanks, Nicolas)

+= 1.7.14.1 =
+* BUG: Fixed warnings in PayPal Express class that could break redirects at checkout.
+(Thanks, Adam Warner)
+* BUG: Fixed issue where new users who checked out with Braintree weren't having their customerid's saved, which led to subscription syncronization issues if they checked out again or updated their billing.
+* BUG: Fixed warnings in the membership-billing page.
+* BUG: Fixed false positive "There are JavaScript errors on the page.
+Please contact the webmaster." errors.
+* BUG: Fixed issue where users on some sites running 1.7.14 could not logout.
+* OTHER: Changed the CSS class of the checkout button generated via [checkout_button] shortcode or pmpro_getCheckoutButton() function from "btn btn-primary" to "pmpro_btn" to match other buttons generated with PMPro.

+= 1.7.14 =
+* BUG: Fixed bug where level cost would sometimes have incorrect pluralization of months/weeks/etc. (Thanks, Kevin Ackerman)
+* BUG/ENHANCEMENT: Now checking the child and parent theme for email_header.html and email_footer.html files to use for emails.
+The child theme is checked first.
+* ENHANCEMENT: Added pmpro_getfile_before_readfile hook (passes $filename and $mimetype params) in getfile.php
+* BUG/ENHANCEMENT: getMembershipLevel method of MemberOrder can now handle when discount_code property is an object.
+Also, the IPN Handler and 2Checkout handler will now try to get the discount code for the order to correctly update the users pmpro_memberships_users entry.
+* BUG: Removed extra class attribute from CVV field that interfered with the required * JS code and some other CSS/JS-related things.
+(Thanks, catapult)
+* ENHANCEMENT: Added code to redirect to the redirect_url if you pass a redirect_url to the login page and the user is already logged in.
+Updated the links in email confirmations to use login links with redirects instead of direct links.
+* EHANCEMENT: Added pmpro_email_attachments filter, which can be used to add attachments to PMPro emails that are sent out.
+E.g., https://gist.github.com/strangerstudios/c4e771dca8723613bce3

+= 1.7.13.1 =
+* Fixed bug introduced in 1.7.12 where discount code uses were not being tracked.
+* Added pmpro_check_discount_code filter so you can do your own checks on discount codes.

+= 1.7.13 =
+* Added Danish (da_DK) translation.
+(Thanks, Mikael)
+* Fixed bugs with timestamps in various places (especially around trial dates) introduced in 1.7.12
+* Another fix to keep PMPro from sending "undefined undefined" as the name to Stripe when the 'don't show billing fields' option is chosen.
+* $pmpro_stripe_verify_address flag defaults to same value of Stripe's showbillingaddress option now.
+* Changed the priority of pmpro_applydiscountcode_init hooking on init to 11 so pmpro_init() will run before and setup pmpro_currency_symbol among other things.
+(Thanks, semyou on GitHub.)
+* Explicitly setting $current_user->membership_level in a few places to avoid issues where current_user is overwritten between init and when we try to use it.
+* Avoiding a warning in pmpro_getMetavalues() function.
+(Thanks, Scott Sousa)
+* Added target="_blank" to help links on admin pages.
+(Thanks, AntonVrba on GitHub)

+= 1.7.12 =
+* Now including expiration text in text that is updated when a discount code is used.
+(Thanks, John Zeiger)
+* Making sure that $myuser->membership_level is set in pmpro_has_membership_access().
+* Added Norwegian locale files.
+(Thanks, Maritk)
+* Added Turkish locale files.
+(Thanks, yasinkuyu on GitHub.)
+* Fixed error where "undefined" was being passed to Stripe for the name.
+* Fixed error with setting enddates on the edit user page for users with multiple "active" memberships.
+* "Renew" link will show up on levels page only if the user has the level and it is not recurring and has an enddate.
+* Stripe gateway is using $pmpro_currency global instead of getting value via pmpro_getOption, so it can be overridden via code like https://gist.github.com/strangerstudios/8806443
+* Payflow Pro gateway is now passing the currency code to the API for non-US currencies.
+(Thanks

+= 1.7.11 =
+* Added "Filter searches and archives?" setting to advanced settings tab.
+If you had "Show excerpts to non-members?" set to No before, then this will be set to Yes after upgrade.
+But now you can show excerpts on single post pages while still hiding restricted content from searches and archives.

+= 1.7.10.2 =
+* Fixed MySQL warning/error that was introduced in 1.7.10.1 and showing for some people who had "hide excerpts" enabled.

+= 1.7.10.1 =
+* Fixed bug where the $pmpro_levels global would sometimes not include all levels on the levels page.
+(A better fix for this is coming in v2.0.)
+* Fixed bug in pmpro_getMemberDays that sometimes reported more days than the user had really been a member.
+(Thanks, surefireweb)
+* Fixed bug where search results were being incorrectly filtered.
+The pmpro_search_filter() function in includes/content.php hides member content from non-members if the "show exceprts" setting is set to false.
+* Now checking specifically for payment_status = 'Failed' in the IPN handler before sending off the payment failed emails.
+(There may be other statuses we want to consider as "failures" as well, but we want to avoid failing on "pending" statuses/etc.)

+= 1.7.10 =
+* Added getGatewaySubscriptionStatus() and getGatewayTransactionStatus() methods to the MemberOrder class.
+These are implemented for PayPalExpress right now and will hit the gateway API to return information on a subscription or transaction.
+* Added pmpro_memberslist_expires_column filter to members list. $order is passed as second parameter.
+Use this to filter the date or "Never" shown in the Expires column.
+* No longer showing "Membership Levels" link in dashboard menu if a user has access to other PMPro settings pages, but not the membership levels page.
+* Added pmpro_applydiscountcode_return_js hook. http://www.paidmembershipspro.com/hook/pmpro_applydiscountcode_return_js/
+* Fixed formatting of the level cost when a discount code is applied via AJAX.
+* Removed extra $ in checkout_check.html email template.
+* Fixed bug where pmpro_setOption was not working for array values in $_POST, e.g. the hideadlevels setting on the Advanced Settings page.
+* pmpro_getMembershipCategories($level_id) now returns an array of category IDs instead of an array of arrays.
+* Swapped all _x function calls to use __ or _e so they are translated.
+* Initial Czech Republic (cs_CZ) translation files.
+(Thanks, Petr Hlaváček)

 = 1.7.9.1 =
 * Firing activation hook on upgrade so menu doesn't disappear.